Comparisons

 Data Quality Comparison

-Online: Higher quantity, lower context In-Person: Lower quantity, richer context
+Online: High quantity, statistical validity, limited context In-Person: Lower quantity, rich context, behavioral insights

 Our Recommendation